michdrw/CashOnline/README.md

 API Rest proyect developed for Cash Online as a challenge.

 ## Prerequisites
-You'll need to have pre installed:
+You'll need to have installed:
 * Visual Studio Code
 * MySQL
 * Postman